 NUR 1280C.
 Geriatrics.
 This unit of study is designed to help the student understand the health related needs that result from the normal aging process.
 The focus is on factors that promote a healthy aging process.
 Discussions will include the demographics and characteristics of the aging population.
 Special concerns on the elderly such as ageism, safety/falls, age related impairments, and environments of care will be discussed.
 End of Life Care is included in the course content.
-Prerequisites: BSC 2085C/L, ENC 1101, MAC 1105, SLS 1101, PSY 2012 Co-requisites: NUR 1280L, NUR 1020C/L, NUR 1141, BSC 2086C/L, DEP 2004.
-1 semester hours credit[A]
+Instructional (.5 hour) and Clinical (1 hour) per week.
+Prerequisites: BSC 2085C/L, ENC 1101, MAC 1105, SLS 1101, PSY 2012 Co-requisites: NUR 1280L, NUR 1020C/L, NUR 1141, BSC 2086C/L. 1 semester hours credit[A]